flexness/xrechnung-validator-docker/README.md

 - `docker run -p 8081:8081 <image_name>:<tag>` (port forwarding may be required)

 ## `--disdable-gui`
 this repo is meant to provide a service that gets http(s) querries by a webapp, so gui can be ignored

-## docker cmds
+## min overview docker cmds
 - optional flag for build: `--no-cache`
 - docker build to run validator with gui: `docker build -t user/<image_name>:<tag> -f Dockerfile .`
 - docker build to run validator without gui:`docker build -t user/<image_name>:<tag> -f DockerfileNoGui .`